kevinoc554/spellbook/README.md

 2. As a user, I want to be able to search through the list to locate a particular Spell.
 3. As a user, I want to be able to view the game information and description for a particular Spell.
 4. As a user, I want to be able to contact the Site Owner to provide feedback or request further features
-5. As the site owner, I want to be able to provide clear attribution
+5. As the site owner, I want to be able to provide clear documentation on the licence under which the game information is provided, and attribution wherever copyrighted material is used.

 ### Wireframes
 - [index.html](assets/wireframes/index.pdf)
 - [contact.html](assets/wireframes/contact.pdf)